Music Theory Fundamentals Practice Exam & Resources

 The Fundamentals Success Program (FSP)

 This program combines dedicated faculty instruction with undergraduate peer tutoring.
-To supplement the Fundamentals classes, review sessions (on Monday to Thursday from 6-6:50 PM) provide additional preparation for the homework assignments, quizzes, and most importantly the final exam.
+To supplement the Fundamentals classes, review sessions (on Tuesday and Thursday from 6:05-6:55 PM) provide additional preparation for the homework assignments, quizzes, and most importantly the final exam.
 (As FSP is not a credited course, it is not included on your academic schedule and no charge will be added to your tuition bill.)
-Many FSP "graduates" relate how the supplemental review sessions not only aided with their understanding and comprehension, but were also the place where they first built lasting friendships with their classmates.
-We have found that FSP students often end up outperforming those students who enter our program with prior experience in music theory.
+Many FSP "graduates" relate how the supplemental review sessions not only aided with their understanding and comprehension, but also were the place where they first built lasting friendships with their classmates.
+We have found that students who attend FSP regularly often outperform students who enter our program with prior experience in music theory.

 Other Suggested Resources: